pebble-dev/rebble-help/_topic/setup-android.md

     <qr url="https://boot.rebble.io" />
 </notmobile>

-If you are not already logged in, you will be prompted to log in.
+If you are not already logged in, you will be greeted with a number of ways to sign in.

-**Make sure you log in with the correct account**
+Choose one and sign in. *Remember your sign in credentials!*

+If this is successful, you will return to the Rebble website, and be greeted with *You're all set!*

 ![](/images/misc/auth.png)